dangaiden/blog/content/post/2019/2019-01-31-it-skills-which-gap-to-fill.md

 # <span style="font-family: Didact Gothic; font-size: 32px;">Filling the gap, but which?</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">This is what I really wanted to talk.</span>
+<span style="">This is what I really wanted to talk.</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">Sometimes, it can be really hard to achieve a new position because you notice that there are some gaps between your skills and the desired position/job.</span>
+<span style="">Sometimes, it can be really hard to achieve a new position because you notice that there are some gaps between your skills and the desired position/job.</span>

 #### **<span style="font-family: Didact Gothic;">About dream jobs&#8230;</span>**